NOT WEARING A SEAT BELT

 Depending on the judge, the makeup of the jury, and the experience of your legal counsel, they might win and leave you will only a small percentage of what you deserve.
 Personal injury lawyer in Miami is the best source to look for when you need legal expertise for matters related to accidents, injuries, and negligence.

 You might recall the famous case of Actor-comedian Tracy Morgan whose limousine was struck from behind by a Walmart company truck on the highway.
 It was found that the driver of the Walmart vehicle had been awake for more than 24 hours before the crash and his commute of 700 miles from his home in Georgia to work in Delaware was “unreasonable.”
 It was also alleged he fell asleep at the wheel.

 Regardless, the company claimed Tracy and friends (one of whom died due to injuries sustained in the accident) were partly to blame for their injuries since they were not wearing seatbelts.
 Morgan himself spent weeks in rehab.

 Wal-Mart's attorneys claimed Morgan's injuries were caused “in whole or in part” by his “failure to properly wear an appropriate available seatbelt restraint device,” which they said constitutes unreasonable conduct.

-A skilled personal injury attorney, like G. Wayne Van Bibber, will argue that a plaintiff’s failure to wear his or her seat belt did not attribute to the cause of the accident in any way.
-Failing to wear a seat belt might have made the plaintiff’s injuries worse, but it certainly did not help to cause the accident itself.
+A skilled personal injury attorney will argue that a plaintiff's failure to wear his or her seat belt did not attribute to the cause of the accident in any way.
+Failing to wear a seat belt might have made the plaintiff's injuries worse, but it certainly did not help to cause the accident itself.
 Thus, failure to wear a seat belt cannot logically be considered comparative negligence.
 Houston car accident lawyers are skillful at it.

 WHAT IS COMPARATIVE FAULT